From the Shorter Catechism:

 - As applicable 1a, 1c, 1d, 1f, and 1h, from above will apply for the sanctuary.

 - A live stream video will be available on the church website.
 A recorded version will also be available shortly after the conclusion of the service on the Online Worship, Video and Audio page.
+The online bulletin is the same as the traditional paper bulletin, except with enhancements.

 - Restroom use will be limited to one person at a time, or parent with child